dekellum/marked/README.md

 Features incomplete or unstarted which may be included in this project in the future (PRs welcome):

-* Complete (faster, more correct) strict-mode XML parsing
+* Complete (faster, more correct, legacy encodings) strict-mode XML parsing

 * Lenient-mode XML parsing